isomerpages/sndgo-snt/_expired-paid-courses/General Assembly: Software Engineering Immersive.md

 **Study Mode:** On Campus / Online
 **Duration:** 12 Weeks Full Time or 6 Month Part Time
 **Course Rundown:**
 Your best course for career transformation in tech.
-This full-time coding bootcamp features expert instruction, one-on-one career coaching, and connections to top employers to get you hired.
+This full-time coding bootcamp features expert instruction, one-on-one career coaching, and connections to top employers to get you hired.<br>
+**Sign up here:** This course is no longer available.

 #### **WHAT YOU'LL LEARN**